lpedebos/pyspark_multiple_db_query_with_gui/README.md

 ## To do

 1 - add other databases support;\
-2 - add database configuration screen;\
+2 - add database configuration screen; ✔️ \
 3 - add multi-thread for database queries (right now the query on databases is sequential).